 Surviving through the Great Depression was tough enough for everyone, especially for people like George and Lennie, who have limited means, but Steinbeck uses this quote to show how these peasants find new energy, a rejuvenated will to survive by channeling the energy in their companionship as a major source of a drive never to give up.

 All war is a symptom of man’s failure as a thinking animal.

-John Steinbeck believed that when humans bring themselves to the point of using war as a recourse to settling quarrels and disputes, it was the lowest most demeaning thing they could do, especially for being a higher animal known for the brains.
+John Steinbeck believed that when humans bring themselves to the point of using war as a recourse to settling quarrels and disputes, it was the lowest, most demeaning thing they could do, especially for being a higher animal known for its brains.

 Ideas are like rabbits.
 You get a couple and learn how to handle them. and pretty soon you have a dozen.